durandaltheta/hermesconcurrencyengine/README.md

 make hce
 ```

-`hce.a` can then be statically linked against by user software.
+`libhce.a` can then be statically linked against by user software.
 The directories `inc/` and `loguru/` will need to be added as user code include directories.

 ## Documentation
 ### Prerequisites